Dispatch's Second Chance (and The Game Awards Predictions)

 Well, yeah, and like

-they can play.
-I mean, the Unreal Engine theoretically would be capable of doing a fully game.
+they can the play.
+I mean, the Unreal Engine theoretically would be capable of doing a fully

-Let me just do two quick reader mails and then we'll dive into honorable mentions.
+it's gonna be a big show um yeah we uh let me just do two uh quick reader mails uh and then we'll dive into honorable mentions um

-First one, this comes from Nick.
-I'm on my hands and knees begging the besties crew to try out Straft Hat, which I think is a game we played on Rusty's.
+first one this comes from from Nick.
+I'm on my hands and knees begging the Besties crew to try out Straft Hat, which I think is a game we played on Rusty's.

 Very cool game.
 It might be my game of the year solely based on the fun per minute metric.